 - 1. After power-up, reset the serial interface (load 32 consecutive 1s on DIN).
-This ensures all internal circuitary is properly initialized - Verify the setup by reading the device ID (Register Address 0x03).
+This ensures all internal circuitry is properly initialized. - 2.
+Verify the setup by reading the device ID (Register Address 0x03).
 It should read 0xC3. - 3.
-After consistent consecutive readings are obtained from Step 2, proceed to read the configuration register (0x01), T{CRIT} (0x04), T{HIGH} (0x06), and T{LOW} (0x07).
-Compare to the specified defaults in Table 6.
-If all the readings match, the interface is operational. - Write to the configuration register to set the ADT7311 to the desired configuration.
+After consistent consecutive readings are obtained from Step 2, read the configuration register (Register Address 0x01), T{CRIT} (Register Address 0x04), T{HIGH} (Register Address 0x06), and T{LOW} (Register Address 0x07).
+Compare these values with the specified defaults in Table 6.
+If all the readings match, the interface is operational. - 4.
+Write to the configuration register to set the ADT7320 to the desired configuration.
 Read the temperature value register.
 It should produce a valid temperature measurement.